drobinson/Aoe_GridSearch/README.md

 Simple:  Allows "*" and "|".
 Searching for "Br*a|Rob*son" will return Branca, Brita, Robinson, and Robertson results.

 Regex:   Full Mysql <a href="http://dev.mysql.com/doc/refman/5.0/en/regexp.html#operator_regexp">REGEXP</a> support.
+         Note - case sensitivity will not be supported unless your table collations are configured to support it.